Spring 2017 UW Germanics Newsletter

 Sympathy for the Devil: The Rhetoric of Compassion (German 390), Team Learning Projects, 2016 Is compassion the foundation of human morality or a dangerously unreliable emotion?
 This course examined the strategies and motivations in different media of fostering empathy for commonly held enemies or discriminated groups.
 The syllabus ran from Ancient Greece to depictions of Nazis and terrorists in modern film, and considered philosophical assessments of sympathy alongside examples of its… Read more

 Germanics Film Series Before everyone had the opportunity to watch films in isolation on a little screen, cinema was a social act.
 So for the current departmental film series, we encouraged students to join us for screenings followed by discussions, which revealed really intriguing thoughts and, at times, creative films analysis skills.
-In fall quarter, I curated an embassy-sponsored film series on German and American film collaborations, entitled Heimat Meets Hollywood.
-Films… Read more
+In fall quarter, I curated an embassy-sponsored film series on German and American film collaborations, entitled Heimat Meets Hollywood… Read more

 “The Essay in a Time of Crisis: Reconstituting the German Public Sphere in Narrative, Visual and Digital Culture (1920s – 2010s)” My dissertation pursues two goals: to examine the transformation of the essay genre in Germany during the 20th and 21st centuries; and to thereby investigate how the essay’s interplay of personal opinion and public voice has been serving as a strategy to confront Germany’s social, economic and political crises since the Weimar Republic.
-Since the 1920s, authors… Read more
+Since the 1920s,… Read more

 Students from Prof. Wilke's course on "Literature, Culture, and the Environment“ were showing their projects on Friday, March 10, in the new active learning classroom in Denny Hall.
-Over the course of winter quarter 2017 they explored the topic along five examples: the study of food and consumption, animals and the post-human perspective, waste and pollution, climate change, and the question of diversity loss in the age that has recently been called the Anthropocene or the Age of the Human.… Read more
+Over the course of winter quarter 2017 they explored the topic along five examples: the study of food and consumption, animals and the post-human perspective, waste and pollution, climate change, and the question of diversity loss in the age that has recently been called the Anthropocene or the Age of the… Read more

 Thank you to everyone who attended the Winter 2017 Kaffeestunde and for making it such a lively event.
 Every Monday afternoon, the sounds of fun and excitement poured from the library in Denny Hall as our students enthusiastically participated in interactive activities and discussions.
 With each session they improved their language skills and helped to create a warm and vibrant community of German speakers.
 Join us in the Spring of 2017 for the next installment of Kaffeestunde!